 - Your baby is delayed developmentally.
 For example, babies do not crawl at the date they are expected to crawl.
 Some developmentally delays are not apparent until the child begins school.

-If your baby suffers from birth injuries due to a health care practitioner’s negligence, you and your child deserve compensation for your injuries, including compensation for all medical expenses related to the birth injury, loss of the child’s future earning capacity as well as your pain and suffering as the parents.
+If your baby suffers from birth injuries due to a healthcare practitioner’s negligence, you and your child deserve compensation for your injuries, including compensation for all medical expenses related to the injuries, loss of the child’s future earning capacity as well as your pain and suffering as the parents.

-Contact us at the Blumenshine Law Group to schedule a free consultation.
+Contact a Chicago birth injury attorney at the Blumenshine Law Group call us (312) 766-1000, text us at (312) 313-3466 or email at [email protected] to schedule a free consultation.
 We will review all the circumstances of your case and determine the best way in which to proceed.
 If we to work together, we will take all appropriate legal action in order to obtain for you all the compensation to which you are legally entitled.
-Call us today.